Yu Hua: Works

 Note: titles have been translated into English from the original Mandarin Chinese.

 Short story collections

-Originally published in literary journals, these stories were subsequently anthologized in different collections in both Taiwan and Mainland China.
-The most complete collection of his stories to date is I Don’t Have My Own Name (2017), including 21 stories.
-It features his most notable short stories such as “Leaving Home at Eighteen”, “Classical Love”, “World Like Mist”, “The Past and the Punishments”, “1986”, “Blood and Plum Blossoms”, “The Death of a Landlord”, “Boy in the Twilight” along with 13 other works.
+Originally published in literary journals, these stories were subsequently anthologized in different collections in both Taiwan and mainland China.
+The most complete collection of his stories to date is I Don't Have My Own Name (2017), including 21 stories.
+It features his most notable short stories such as "Leaving Home at Eighteen", "Classical Love", "World Like Mist", "The Past and the Punishments", "1986", "Blood and Plum Blossoms", "The Death of a Landlord", and "Boy in the Twilight" along with 13 other works.
 Other anthologies with these works include The April 3rd Incident (2018), translated by Allan H. Barr; The Past and the Punishments (1996), translated by Andrew F. Jones; Boy in the Twilight (2014), translated by Allan H. Barr; On the Road at Eighteen (1991); Summer Typhoon (1993); Shudder (1995); and the three volumes of Yu Hua's Collected Works (1994), among others.